 The Power of Do It Now!: Why We Fail to Get Things Done

 One of the components of my MaxxMethod is Do It Now!
-This component is designed to aid my clients in taking action and working towards accomplishing their goals and realizing their dreams.
+This component is designed to aid my life coach clients in taking action and working towards accomplishing their goals and realizing their dreams.
 In my two decades of working with clients, one of things I hear the most is that people often understand what it is they desire and how want to live their lives, but when it comes to executing, they are incapable of putting their ideas and desires into action.

 In many respects, we often find that we do not understand why we do the things we do and—most importantly—why we avoid taking the steps necessary to become the sort of person we desire to be.
 As the months turn into years, many people end up looking back on their lives and find themselves full of regrets.
 If only they had taken action, their lives would have led to more successful outcomes and greater personal satisfaction.